Organizer

 Epic Browser: Privacy

-What's more, all third-party cookies, annoying ads, and even fingerprinting attempts by hackers are blocked — Epic ensures you get a clean and clutter-free interface to work with every day.
+What's more, all third-party cookies, annoying ads, and even fingerprinting attempts by hackers are blocked — Epic ensures you get a clean and clutter-free environment to work with every day.

-Furthermore, it comes with a built-in encrypted proxy that hides your IP address from everyone, making it impossible for anyone to imitate you.
+Furthermore, it comes with a built-in encrypted proxy that hides your IP address from everyone, making it impossible for anyone to track you.

 Epic Browser: Ease of use